jly36963/ljos/README.md

 ## Differences from yargs

+- middlewares are more specific:
+  - transforms:
+    - modify argv
+    - handle errors?
+      - show usage? show 'internal error'? only show error?
+  - check:
+    - do not modify argv
+    - raise errors if conditions aren't met, show usage
 - unknown options are treated as bool opt and positional
   - builder (`.option`/`positional`) must be used
   - make strict by default?